 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

-Book Critiques (2)
+Book Critique Assignments (2)

 After reviewing the Book Critique Assignment Instructions, students will write two book reviews on the books listed below.
-The student will also prepare a 750-1,000 word book critique for each of the following text.
+The student will prepare a 750-1,000 word book critique for each of the following texts:

-The student is required to submit a 900-1,200-word bibliography sketch in preparation for the “Issues & Trends in Next Generation Ministry Training Seminar.”
+The student is required to submit a 900-1,200-word bibliography sketch in preparation for the “Training Seminar: Project Assignment.”
 This sketch will include an anticipated thesis statement and a bibliography of at least 20 related works adhering to current Turabian format.
 This bibliography sketch must contain at least 5 books and 5 articles related directly to the anticipated thesis, and may contain no more than 5 Internet sources.
-Any website used must have a direct, unique, and relevant bearing on the specific paper or research and how it will be utilized.
-This assignment is designed to support your DMIN Project.
-The student will prepare an initial investigation into the biblical/theological foundations for a topic related to the leadership aspects of his or her own research interests and produce a plan for conducting a thorough biblical/theological analysis of the topic.
-Some things that will need be considered in the plan:
+(CLO: C)

 The student will submit a paper on a topic that focuses on developing a conference style seminar session on issues and trends in next generation ministry.
 This should be directed toward parents and leaders of next generation ministries.
 The student must demonstrate strong critical reflection on the subject and accurate handling of the biblical text.
 The paper must be a minimum of 4,000 words and is not to exceed 5,000 words.
 (CLO's: A, B, C, D, E)